 - Reflective glare.

-Reflections from reflective materials or reflective glare can usually be prevented with the following actions:
+Reflections from reflective materials or reflective glare can usually be prevented by the following actions:

-- Selecting luminaires with low luminous intensity and effective screening.
+- Choice of the low luminance luminaires with effective screening.

-- Select light colours for ceilings and walls.
+- Choice of a light ceiling and walls.